If you work in 2 or more EU countries for 2 or more employers

 You work for 2 or more employers in 3 different countries, but you do not work in the country where you live

 Sophie works for 1 Belgian employer in Belgium, 1 French employer in France and 1 German employer in Germany.
 Sophie lives in the Netherlands, but she does not work there.
 Sophie is insured in the Netherlands because she lives there.

 Sometimes it is not immediately clear which country' social insurance schemes cover you.
 In that case, we determine the country where you are insured.
 We can do this if you:

 - work for 2 or more employers who are based in different EU or EEA (European Economic Area) countries

 - work as a self-employed person at locations in 2 or more EU or EEA countries

 - receive an employment benefit from an EU or EEA country, in addition to working for a different employer in a different EU or EEA country

 If you want to know which country’s social insurance schemes cover you, contact us.

-If you are going to work in more than one EU country, you must inform the social security organisation in the country where you live.
+If you are going to work in 2 or more countries, you must inform the social security organisation in the country where you live.
 If you live in the Netherlands, you should inform the SVB.
-You are obliged to do this by law.